abubakrelsobky/Smart-Recipe-Dashboard/README.md

 ## Notes

 The API limit is incredibly low.
 I have a fully fucntional app.
 However, I could not even complete a GIF walkthrough because it just hits the daily limit.
-I suggest removing the spoonacular API from the listed options in future courses and only incldue ones that have reasonable limits.
+I suggest removing the spoonacular API from the listed options in future courses and only incldue ones that have reasonable limits. **Update:** I was able to show full fucntionality over 2 GIF files (part 1 and part 2).
+The address bar of the web browser is shown at the end of the first GIF video as required.

 ## License